Diabetic Foot Care in Warren, MI, from Our 5-Star-Rated Podiatrist

 Schedule Your Consultation With Our Expert for Diabetic Foot Care in Warren, MI, Today!

-For more information on diabetic foot care or other foot and ankle issues, we invite you to call 248.362.3338 to reach our Troy office or 586.751.3338 to reach our Warren office and speak with one of our friendly team members.
+For more information on diabetic foot care or other foot and ankle issues, we invite you to call 248.362.3338 to reach our Troy office and speak with one of our friendly team members.
 To schedule your new patient Dr. Weinert Foot Alignment Consultation, please click here to use our convenient online form.
 Your appointment includes an exam, gait analysis, fluoroscopy x-ray imaging, patient education, and an in-depth consultation with our board-certified podiatrist.

 As one of the premier podiatry centers in Warren, MI, our team at Stop Feet Pain Fast Institute also provides 5-star-rated foot, ankle, and heel care to patients from Troy, Birmingham, Sterling Heights, Clawson, Madison Heights, Royal Oak, Rochester Hills, Auburn Hills & West Bloomfield, MI, and surrounding areas.